krasimir/react-in-patterns/patterns/one-direction-data-flow/README.md

 User input
 ```

 As we can see the data flows in only one direction and there is no need to sync two (or more) parts of our system.
+One-way direction data flow is not only about React based apps.
+Proved many times that makes the applications easy to reason about.
+It may need a little bit more wiring but it definitely worth it.